Assets

 Using the csv importer

-When you fill out the asset form or csv file template, you will see the followin information fields.
+When you fill out the asset form you will see the following information fields.
 Fill out all fields that are relevant to your asset and all fields that are required.

 Yes